-The paper-based English language arts and mathematics test booklets must be stored in the safe or vault of the building where the tests will be shipped.
-For CBT administration, the student login tickets, session access codes, and Proctor PINs are considered secure materials.
-They must also be stored in the safe or vault if they are printed prior to the test administration.
-The principal must ensure that access to the safe or vault is restricted.
-If the building where the tests will be administered does not have a safe or vault large enough to hold the secure test materials, arrangements must be made to store them at a location with an appropriate safe or vault.
+The paper-based English language arts, mathematics, and science test booklets must be stored in the safe or vault of the building where the tests will be shipped.
+For CBT administration, the student login tickets, session access codes, and Proctor PINs are considered secure materials and must be stored securely if they are printed prior to the test administration.
+The principal must ensure that access to the safe or vault where the paper-based test booklets are stored or the secure location where the student login tickets, session access codes, and Proctor PINS are stored, is restricted.
+If the building where the paper-based tests booklets will be administered does not have a safe or vault large enough to hold the secure test materials, arrangements must be made to store them at a location with an appropriate safe or vault.
 If you have specific questions concerning the storing of test materials, please call OSA at 518-474-8220.